php-ru/symfony-docs-ru/best_practices/templates.rst

     Use a prefixed underscore for partial templates in template names.

 You often want to reuse template code using the ``include`` function to avoid redundant code.
-To determine those partials easily in the filesystem you should prefix partials and any other template without HTML body or ``extends`` tag with a single underscore.
+To determine those partials in the filesystem you should prefix partials and any other template without HTML body or ``extends`` tag with a single underscore.